Nick Soucy of NickSoucy.com is our guestblogger today. He has some great insights on raising entrepreneurs.

 - Invent a product and start a Kickstarter campaign to get it manufactured.
 If your kid is more ambitious, they might have a truly great invention that could get the attention of investors.
 (Heck, even Shark Tank has had some child investors on TV!)

 As parents, we have to lead by example.
-Our kids are sponges, and they live by ‘monkey see-monkey do’ This is a very important step on how to raise entreprenerial kids.
+Our kids are sponges, and they live by ‘monkey see-monkey do’ This is a very important step on raising entrepreneurs.

 - So if we start our own side hustles, businesses and startups, they are more likely to emulate our entrepreneurial skills and follow in our footsteps.